Beyond Screens, Beyond Camp

 Screens pull kids in.
 Meaning calls them outdoors.

 Every outdoor program now promises “less screen time, more connection.”
-True enough, camps deliver this, but it misses the real problem.
+True enough, camps can deliver this, but it misses the real problem.
 When school friends gather in digital spaces, parents face an impossible choice: connection or isolation.
 While Trackers has weighed in on screen time, we want to offer something more positive for the New Year.

-Trackers Teams are small groups of 4-8 kids who meet outside camp to practice skills through service: removing invasive plants for winter fires, cooking meals outdoors for family, mapping wildlife corridors, reclaiming local parks through play.
-Kids choose the adventure.
-Service creates meaning.
-This is the model outdoor education needs.
-Not initiatives that end when camp ends, but ecosystems that sustain themselves through the seasons.
+Trackers Teams are small groups of 4-8 kids who meet outside camp to practice skills through service: removing invasive plants to weave into baskets, cooking meals outdoors for family, mapping wildlife corridors, and even reclaiming local parks through play.
+Kids choose the adventure while service creates the meaning.

 See you in the forest,